Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Agate Grey vs Painswick: What is the Difference?

-What is the difference between Agate Grey and Painswick?
-Absolutely nothing.
-They are the exact same colour.
-Both names refer to the universal colour code RAL 7038.
-“Painswick” is simply a premium marketing name coined by specific high-end window and door manufacturers, while the rest of the industry uses its official RAL chart name, “Agate Grey”.
+Both names refer to the universal industrial colour code RAL 7038 External Link.
+“Painswick” is simply a premium marketing name coined by specific high-end window and door manufacturers (like The Residence Collection and Solidor).
+The rest of the architectural and glazing industry uses its official RAL chart name: “Agate Grey”.

 If you are currently renovating your home, you have likely run into a frustrating roadblock.
 You found the perfect “Painswick” composite front door, but your local window installer says they can only supply uPVC frames in “Agate Grey.”
 Will they match?
 Will they look odd together?

 Rest assured, you can mix and match these products with total confidence.
-In this guide, KJM Group breaks down the origins of the name, what the colour actually looks like, and how to ensure your new windows and doors match perfectly.
+In this guide, KJM Group breaks down the origins of the name, what the colour actually looks like, and how to ensure your new windows and doors match flawlessly.

 Page Contents